tclerico/reddithate/README.md

 An authentication will be needed for the Reddit API to work properly.

-Environment variables need to be set for everything to work. make a python file called 'environset.py' and define functions for setting Reddit api keys, google nlp keys, and mysql login information and
+Environment variables need to be set for everything to work. make a python file called 'environset.py' and define functions for setting Reddit api keys and mysql login information